Matthewweb42/KyneticMetalWorks/2D_Profile_Designer2.0/README.md

 - ✅ **Open-ended Profiles Only** - No auto-closing, profiles are always open

 ### Coming Soon
-- 🔄 Selection Tool with delete
+- 🔄 Selection and deletion of segments
 - 🔄 DXF Export
 - 🔄 SVG Export
 - 🔄 Flat Pattern Calculation